 Changes in methodologies between the historical inventory and projections

-An issue that sometimes arises is that the method for estimating the historical emissions is not detailed enough to reflect the impact of certain policies and measures.
+An issue that sometimes arises is that the method for estimating the historical emissions is not detailed enough to reflect the impact of certain PaMs.
 If the projections are estimated using a method that is different from (more detailed than) the historical emissions, then there can be a discontinuity in the time series.
 This ‘detail’ or ‘discontinuity’ issue often arises because the aims, and hence the focus, of the work on the historical emission inventory and on the projections are different.
 When historical emission inventories are compiled, effort will be spent on estimating the larger sources with more detailed methodologies.
 There is generally little prioritisation of one air pollutant over another in terms of the use of more detailed methodologies.
 The aim for historical emissions is to provide a generally good quality across all sources and all pollutants.
 Emissions inventories are reviewed in this way.

-When the WM scenario is compiled, this approach is also broadly used, but it becomes necessary to represent the future impact of policies and measures, and this can result in a need to use very detailed methodologies for estimating emissions from specific sources.
+When the WM scenario is compiled, this approach is also broadly used, but it becomes necessary to represent the future impact of PaMs, and this can result in a need to use very detailed methodologies for estimating emissions from specific sources.
 It is not necessarily the largest sources that are under the most scrutiny.
 Furthermore, some pollutants will be under intense scrutiny if they exceed emission reduction commitments, and others will attract less attention if they are shown to be easily complying with future commitments.
-This issue is even more exaggerated when additional policies and measures are considered.
+This issue is even more exaggerated when additional PaMs are considered.
 There will be intense scrutiny of selected sources, which may not be very well characterised in the historical inventory.

 A simple solution would be to update the historical emission estimates when the projections are being compiled, to ensure that they can both use the more detailed method.
 But this is often not possible because the historical emissions have been ‘released’ as an official national data set.
 They will not be updated for another 12 months and it might not be possible to sufficiently postpone the development of the projections.
 Figure 5-2 Figure 5-3a-c illustrate examples of the different approaches.
 Figure 5-2 is an example that might arise when a simple method (tier 1) has been used for historical emission estimates, but a more detailed method (tier 2) has been used for projected emissions.